Music of Nevada: Alternative rock

 The Killers formed in Las Vegas in 2001.
 They are seen as one of the biggest rock bands of the 21st century, and the most successful rock act to ever emerge from the state of Nevada, having sold an estimated 28 million albums worldwide.
 They had a #1 album in 2019, and their 2006 album Sam's Town was #2 on the Billboard 200.
 They have achieved worldwide success as a live band, performing in over fifty countries and on six continents, headlining venues such as Madison Square Garden and Wembley Stadium.
 The Killers' lead vocalist Brandon Flowers, born in Henderson, Nevada, has additionally released two solo albums (like Flamingo), both of which reached #1 on the UK Albums charts.

 Imagine Dragons is a Grammy Award-winning band based in Las Vegas.
 They have enjoyed immense international success and acclaim.
 Imagine Dragons is the only artist or group with two songs in the Top Ten Most Downloaded Songs in Rock History "Radioactive" (No. 1) and "Demons" (No. 8).
 They have had a #1 album on the Billboard 200 with the alternative Smoke + Mirrors in 2015, and 2 #2 albums on the Billboard 200.
 Lead singer Dan Reynolds attended the University of Nevada, Las Vegas.

 Big Talk is a rock band from Las Vegas formed by Ronnie Vannucci Jr, best known as the drummer of The Killers.
 The band released a debut, self-titled album in 2011 and a second album titled Straight In No Kissin' in 2015.
 Big Talk made their live television debut on Jimmy Kimmel Live! on July 25, 2011.

 Panic! at the Disco is a rock band from Las Vegas, Nevada formed in 2004 and currently featuring the lineup of vocalist and multi-instrumentalist Brendon Urie.
 They have had 2 #1 albums on the Billboard 200 with the pop rock Death of a Bachelor in 2016, and Pray for the Wicked in 2018.

 The Cab is a pop rock band from Las Vegas, Nevada.
 They've been called "The Band You Need to Know 2008" by Alternative Press and were featured in the "100 Bands You Need to Know in 2010" by the magazine.

 Bassist Branden Campbell of Neon Trees grew up in Las Vegas.
-Singer Aja Volkman (of Nico Vega) resides in Las Vegas with her native husband.